 For the three of you whose goal in life has only ever been to play games on max settings at 4K with nary a drop in frame rate at 60fps, the Nvidia GeForce RTX 2080Ti is a dream come true.
 A rather expensive £1049 / $1150 dream, all told, but a dream nonetheless.

-For this 4K monster beast is by far the best graphics card I’ve ever tested, and offers a compelling upgrade over Nvidia’s previous 4K top dog, the GeForce GTX 1080Ti – and that’s before you start taking into account all the other new clever bits and bobs Nvidia’s Turing GPU can do to potentially boost performance even further.
+For this 4K monster beast is by far the best graphics card I’ve ever tested, and offers a compelling upgrade over Nvidia’s previous 4K top dog, the GeForce GTX 1080Ti – and that’s before you start taking into account all the other new clever bits and bobs packed into each Nvidia RTX GPU that can potentially boost performance even further.
 If the idea of playing games at 4K at max settings on a single GPU is an appealing one to you, the RTX 2080Ti could well be the GPU for you.

 Much like my earlier Nvidia GeForce RTX 2080 review, what you’ll find below is another review-in-progress that currently only looks at one part of the RTX 2080Ti pie: raw performance.
 That’s because outside of a couple of tech demos at the moment, there aren’t actually any games that utilise Nvidia’s fancy ray-tracing reflection tech or its performance-boosting DLSS bobbins just yet, so you’ll have to wait a bit longer before I can see whether these features are any good, and how they affect in-game speeds.
 I’ll be updating both reviews early next week with some early demo impressions, but it will likely be next month before Square Enix patch in their ray-tracing Shadow of the Tomb Raider update and DLSS Final Fantasy XV update.